Skip to main content

 • You have an existing Databricks connection in Atlan configured with Service Principal + OAuth M2M credentials.
 See Add a Databricks connection.

 • You know the Atlan service principal name.
-Confirm with your Atlan representative if unsure: applying grants to the wrong principal is the most common setup mistake.
+Confirm with your Atlan representative if you're unsure.
+Applying grants to the wrong principal is the most common setup mistake.

 • You have access to the target Unity Catalog schema and the Databricks workspace and account admin consoles.